 This Human Research Protection Program Policy is to be approved by the Policy Committee of Pennington Biomedical Research Center.
 This policy is intended to be flexible and readily adaptable to changes in regulatory requirements.
 The Institutional Official has the responsibility to review this plan to assess whether it is providing the desired results.
-At the request of the HRPP Office or the Institutional Official, the Policy Committee has the authority to amend this plan as deemed necessary.
+At the request of the Institutional Official, the Executive Policy Committee has the authority to amend this plan as deemed necessary.